 Nils Behnke is a Partner and Director in Bain & Company’s San Francisco office.
 With over 20 years of consulting and industry experience, Nils is a leader of the firm’s global healthcare and strategy practices.
 At Bain, Nils serves Healthcare clients on a variety of topics, focusing on strategy, M&A, company transformations, business innovation and models, franchise full potential, and organizational effectiveness.
 As an industry expert, Nils is a regular speaker at industry symposia and author of articles.
 His work has been broadly published and quoted in the media, including The Economist, the Wall Street Journal, Financial Times and industry publications (e.g., Start Up, Pharmaceutical Executive, InVivo).
 Nils holds an MA and a PhD from the University of Cologne in Germany.

-TMr.
-Bentley is a Director at Nanometrics and was a Director at Rambus.
-Previously he was a Managing Director at SVB Alliant (formerly Alliant Partners, which he Co-Founded).
+Tom Bentley is a Director at Nanometrics and was a Director at Rambus.
+Previously he was a Managing Director at SVB Alliant (formerly Alliant Partners, which he co-founded).
 He has served on the boards of the Ecumenical Hunger Program and the American Foundation for Suicide Prevention.
 Tom holds a BA in Economics from Vanderbilt University and an MS in Management from the Massachusetts Institute of Technology.

-Rey began his career as a teacher and later was the site director at BUILD, a college access nonprofit that propels low-income youth to attain a college education.
+Rey began his career as a teacher—and progressed to site director—at BUILD, a college access nonprofit that propels low-income youth to attain a college education.
 Rey received his BS in Business Entrepreneurship from the University of Southern California and earned his MPP from the Harvard Kennedy School.
 He’s an alumnus of Y Combinator, an Echoing Green Fellow, and an Education Pioneers Fellow.
 Rey was nominated for the inaugural Visionary of the Year Award by the San Francisco Chronicle.
 In 2012, he launched One Degree, a technology-driven nonprofit that’s revolutionizing access to resources for low-income families to help them overcome poverty.
 Rey practices yoga, plays with gadgets, and builds furniture from scratch.

-Ravi has been actively involved with St. Anthony’s Foundation since 2009, when he relocated to the city of San Francisco.
-He started his early corporate career as a microbiologist and then recruited out of business school by Eli Lilly & Company.
-Since then he has held various managerial positions with leading pharmaceutical, biotech, medical device and start-up organizations, where he has successfully led and managed global product development programs.
-He is currently employed with Spruce Biosciences, Inc. in San Francisco.
+Ravi has been actively involved with St. Anthony’s since 2009 when he relocated to the city of San Francisco.
+He started his early corporate career as a microbiologist and then was recruited out of business school by Eli Lilly & Company.
+Since then he has held various managerial positions with leading pharmaceutical, biotech, medical device, and start-up organizations, where he has successfully led and managed global product development programs.
 He holds undergraduate degrees in Microbiology (BS), Chemistry (BA) and graduate degrees in business (MBA) and Science (MSHS).

 Tyrone Hopper, a Bay Area native, is a System Safety Specialist with the National Railroad Passenger Corporation.
 His passion is to reintegrate those that feel disenfranchised.
 He is an active youth mentor through the OK program and is a Biblical Studies Instructor.
 Tyrone is a graduate of the Father Alfred Center and holds a BS in Criminal Justice from the University of Phoenix and an MA in Forensic Psychology from Argosy University.

 Thomas was introduced to St. Anthony’s through his wife, a San Francisco native who volunteered as a high school student.
 He joined the board in 2016 and serves as the Chair of the Strategic Planning and Evaluation Committee.
 He was also a founding member of the St. Anthony’s Young Professionals Council.
-He is the Vice President of Partner Development for Evolent Health, a company focused on changing the way healthcare is delivered in the US.
-In his role, he is responsible for business development efforts with health systems in the West region.
-Prior to Evolent, Thomas spent 11 years as a strategy consultant at Bain & Company where he was a member of the firm’s healthcare, technology and advanced analytics practices.
+He currently works as a Strategy and Operations Principal at YouTube, LLC.
+Prior to YouTube, Thomas led west coast business development for Evolent Health and was a strategy consultant at Bain & Company.
 He also has experience in investment banking, working in the University of California system, running political campaigns and serving as a health care policy advisor.
 He and his wife live in San Francisco with their two children.
 Thomas received his BA from UC Berkeley, his MBA from MIT Sloan School of Management and his MPA from the Harvard Kennedy School.